Halstonberg

 This waiting-period provision is unusual and meaningfully employee-protective.
 It reflects the policy judgment that an employee who departs early in their tenure hasn't received enough benefit from the employment to justify a competitive restriction, and that early departures shouldn't trigger non-compete enforcement.
 For employees who leave a job within the first year, the waiting period can be a complete defense.

 For employees above the income threshold, with properly noticed agreements that have taken effect after the waiting period, Maine enforces non-competes under a common-law reasonableness test.
-A non-compete is enforceable if it is reasonable — no broader than necessary to protect a legitimate business interest, not imposing undue hardship on the employee, and not contrary to the public interest.
+A non-compete is enforceable if it is reasonable, no broader than necessary to protect a legitimate business interest, not imposing undue hardship on the employee, and not contrary to the public interest.

 Maine recognizes the standard protectable interests: trade secrets, confidential business information, customer relationships and goodwill, and specialized training.
 Maine has adopted the Uniform Trade Secrets Act (10 M.R.S. §1541 et seq.), and the statutory definition informs the analysis.
 The employer must identify a specific protectable interest.

-The statute itself reinforces the reasonableness requirement by providing that non-competes are "contrary to public policy and are enforceable only to the extent that they are reasonable and are no broader than necessary to protect" a legitimate business interest — the protection of trade secrets, confidential information, or goodwill.
+The statute itself reinforces the reasonableness requirement by providing that non-competes are "contrary to public policy and are enforceable only to the extent that they are reasonable and are no broader than necessary to protect" a legitimate business interest, the protection of trade secrets, confidential information, or goodwill.
 This statutory language signals Maine's general skepticism of non-competes and directs courts to enforce them only within narrow bounds.

 Maine courts evaluate reasonableness across the standard dimensions.

-For geographic scope, the restriction must correspond to the employer's competitive territory and the employee's area of responsibility.
 Maine's economy is concentrated in the southern part of the state (the Portland metropolitan area and the corridor toward the New Hampshire border), with significant sectors in healthcare, tourism and hospitality, manufacturing, fishing and aquaculture, and forestry.
 Courts evaluate geographic restrictions with reference to the specific market the employee served.

 Maine's statute includes a specific provision regarding physicians.
 The statute provides that non-compete agreements between employers and physicians are subject to additional scrutiny and limitations, reflecting the public interest in access to medical care.
 Maine has been attentive to the impact of physician non-competes on healthcare access, particularly given the state's substantial rural population and the challenges of recruiting and retaining physicians in underserved areas.